Thursday, November 21, 2024

 The Board has been made aware of these potential training resources as follows:

 The Board also encourages licensee to seek other volunteer options to help support the vaccination effort and slowing the spread of COVID-19: Resource recommended by NCBON - a person can register through “TERMS” – Training Exercise Response Management System - then receive the additional training needed.
-Link: https://terms.ncem.org/TRS/ Individuals may seek training and opportunities to volunteer through their employers and local health departments.
+Link: http://terms.ncem.org/TRS/ Individuals may seek training and opportunities to volunteer through their employers and local health departments.

 The Board does not approve business names or provide “letters of approval.”